Last updated: February 20th, 2024

-Toe In (rear only): Toe refers to whether the tires are pointed inward or outward relative to the centerline of the car.
-In the case of the MX5, only the rear tires can be adjusted.
+Toe In (rear only): Toe refers to whether the tyres are pointed inward or outward relative to the centerline of the car.
+In the case of the MX5, only the rear tyres can be adjusted.

-Increasing Toe In: Causes the rear tires to point more towards the centerline of the car, which can increase straight-line stability but potentially decrease cornering grip, leading to oversteer.
+Increasing Toe In: Causes the rear tyres to point more towards the centerline of the car, which can increase straight-line stability but potentially decrease cornering grip, leading to oversteer.

-Decreasing Toe In (or increasing Toe Out): Causes the rear tires to point away from the centerline of the car, which can decrease straight-line stability but potentially increase cornering grip.
+Decreasing Toe In (or increasing Toe Out): Causes the rear tyres to point away from the centerline of the car, which can decrease straight-line stability but potentially increase cornering grip.

 How to Create your own setup for your car in iRacing

 Creating your own iRacing setup involves understanding the car’s behaviour, how each setup component affects the car’s performance, and methodically testing and refining your settings.
-Now that we’ve covered all the basics of car dynamics, we can [ut some of those observations into iRacing itself.
-Here’s the procvess:
+Now that we’ve covered all the basics of car dynamics, we can put some of those observations into iRacing itself.
+Here’s the process: